frntn/docker-datacenter-helper/README.md

 docker version # <-- the 'server:' now mentions 'ucp/0.8.0'
 ```

-Then spinup the demo application against the UCP cluster
+We can now spinup the demo application :

 ```bash
 cd ucp/application